wkumari/draft-wkumari-opsawg-sdi/README.md

    server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.

-3. Vendor Role / Requirements

-   This section describes the vendors roles and responsibilities and provides an overview of what the device needs to do.